Monday, September 08, 2014

 Then, in an inspired stroke of genius, I got a motorcycle—a used, abused, 1970 Triumph Bonneville 650, some parts painted red, some green, missing its fenders, and affordable.

 I found myself flying out the back door as soon I woke up every one of those early autumn days that followed.
 I couldn't wait to push the Triumph out of the garage, turn on the FM radio to WMMS, and get going flushing the old gas and oil into pie pans on the gravel drive; re-filling with fresh; cleaning the carburetors with a toothbrush soaked in gas; setting the gaps between the points and the rockers; putting in new plugs; checking the sparks; going over every bit to make sure it was right with itself and the system.
+After a few days of such attention, it fired up on a couple kicks.

 I climbed on that motorcycle, twisted the throttle and took a baptismal bath of rebirth in noise, fumes, and power.
 It was like I had tuned-up myself right along with the motorcycle.

 The motorcycle and I cruised the streets, I in a state of rapture.
 I hardly saw the houses or the trees.
 Seeing things was no longer the point.
 Yes, I was still going out after a quasi-religious experience, but the object had moved from out there to in here.
 It was the feel and the sound of the engine, the smooth grace of the motorcycle's dynamic balance, and the fantastically mobile ease of covering distances that absorbed my attention.
 The fat rubber tires tracked lines over the pavement as graceful as the cuts of a figure-skater's blades in ice.
 It was not hard to imagine riding bareback on a Bengal tiger, gripping the scruff of its neck to steer.
 It didn't matter to me which road I cruised or which way I turned or how long I was gone.
 The motorcycle looked so good, sounded so good, and felt so good to ride that it was sufficient unto itself, and for a time, it was all I wanted to do.
+The motorcycle became an unconscious part of me.

 Riding that Triumph afforded the experience of riding through the world with an unrestricted field, all the senses engaged with it.
 Again, like on the ridge line trail in the mountains, I was seeing the world through the eyes of a hawk in flight.
 As long as I was in a state of the union that did not mandate the wearing of a safety helmet, there was nothing but the great dome of the sky overhead as I rode.

 I had spent years, on and off, and what money I had, on college; but I had lost heart in it.
 I had spent years earning the dollars I needed to live.
 I had spent years in the cabs of cars peering through windshields at the world and it hadn't paid off.
+Now, I just wanted to live in that space—the infinite head-room of the open motorcycle—and fly over the roads like gliding on outspread wings, eyes wide, taking it all in.

 At the time there was money enough for gas, I figured, but not much more to pay for things like food or shelter.
 Somehow, though, those very real things seemed as unreal as had the bears outside my tent in Tennessee.